lastunicorn/active-time/documents/use-cases-recording.md

 **steps**:

+- If "DeleteLastRecord" was requested, use `Scribe` to delete the current record.
+- If "DeleteLastRecord" was not requested, use `Scribe` to stamp current record.
-- Stop the the `RecorderTimer`.
+- Stop the the `RecorderJob`.
-- Raise the `RecorderStopped` event.
+- Raise the `Recorder.Stopped` event.
+- Set status text to "Recorder stopped.".

+## Stamp

+**actor**: `RecorderJob`

+**action**: Recorder Job is executed

+**steps**:

+- Set status text to "Updating record.".
+- Use `Scribe` to stamp current record.
+- Set status text to "Updated record.".

 ## Present Information for Current Date